 Researchers discover how simply flu viruses can survive around yearly vaccinations, giving them insight on how to make more effective yearly flu shots.

-Outside a few Southern states, seasonal flu activity remains low, but experts at the U.S. Centers for Disease Control (CDC) expect activity to start ramping up in the next few weeks.
+Outside a few Southern states, seasonal flu activity remains low, but experts at the

 While the CDC recommends vaccinations for all eligible people, the vaccines currently in use won’t be as effective next year—because the viruses are always evolving.

 The flu vaccine works by using inactivated parts of three major flu viruses (the three that research shows will be most common in the upcoming season), so the body can build antibodies to defend against those viruses.
 But that continual evolution means the antibodies won’t recognize some new viruses.

 Recently, a research team in the Netherlands discovered how the virus evolves.
 And as with all battles, knowing the enemy’s weakness is a valuable strength.

 Led by Derek Smith, a professor at the University of Cambridge, and Ron Fouchier, a professor at Erasmus Medical Center in The Netherlands, a research team has discovered that flu viruses escape immunity from vaccines by simply subbing out a single amino acid.

 The discovery, as well as finding that these changes occur in only seven places on the virus’s surface, and not the 130 places previously believed, may help create more effective vaccines in the future.
 The team’s findings were

 According to the researchers, these single changes were responsible for the majority of flu virus evolution since at least 1968.

 In their labs, the research team created viruses with varying combinations of amino acids and found that changing one of these acids allowed the viruses to escape immunity.
 Previously, researchers believed that a number of other changes were needed to outsmart a vaccination.